gianlucamangiapelo/kandinskijs/README.md

 # kandinski.js

 js library to unit test css.

 ## Why kandinski.js

 Why not!
-The main goal of kandinski.js is to use the power and stability of unit test to test your Application css and avoid unexpected issues or regression.
+The main goal of kandinski.js is to use the power and stability of TDD to test your Application CSS and avoid unexpected issues or regression.

 ### Installing